-Often, individuals state that pairing chinchillas from pet stores is much more difficult.
+There are a lot of reports that pairing chinchillas from pet stores is much more difficult.

 This is likely going to be due to the amount of socialization they have already been exposed to since they were a baby chinchilla.

-How to Introduce 2 Chinchillas to Being Bonded and Paired
+How To Introduce 2 Chinchillas To Being Bonded And Paired

 I wanted to give you a few tips for bonding your chinchillas correctly if you do opt to have two chinchillas living in harmony.